cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 ...
 ```

 > **NOTE:** You may have noticed that your Pipeline GitHub repository is being cloned even though you didn't specify that in your Jenkinsfile.
 Declarative Pipeline checks out source code by default using the `checkout scm` step.
+Furthermore, this automatic checkout will occure on every non-reused agent across all stages for your Pipeline.

 ## The options Directive

 The [`options` directive](https://jenkins.io/doc/book/pipeline/syntax/#options) allows configuring Pipeline-specific options from within the Pipeline itself.
 We are going to add the `buildDiscarder` `option` to the `nodejs-app/Jenkinsfile.template` file in your forked **custom-marker-pipelines** repository.
-As a centrally managed CD service, that will provide easy managment of the *Discard old builds* strategy across all of the jobs that use the `nodejs-app/Jenkinsfile.template` so that storage doesn't become an issue on the CloudBees Team Masters.
+As a centrally managed CD service, that will provide easy managment of the *Discard old builds* strategy across all of the jobs that use the `nodejs-app/Jenkinsfile.template` so that storage doesn't become an issue on the CloudBees Team Masters in your cluster.

 1. Use the GitHub file editor to update the `nodejs-app/Jenkinsfile.template` file in your forked **custom-marker-pipelines** repository - adding the following `options` directive below the `agent` section: